fabiospampinato/template-autogit-command/template/README.md

 #### Options

-This plugin uses the following options object:
+This command uses the following options object:

 ```js
 {}